tcql/line-pls/README.md

 line-pls was built as a weekend project, at the request of a friend.
 The initial ask was something like:

 > I want a way to read Project Gutenberg texts one line at a time.
+>
-> I want the font to be big so it's easily legible and difficult to get lost
+> I want the font to be big so it's easily legible and difficult to get lost.
+>
 > I want it to save my progress so I can come back later

 ## features